 What Causes Hip Pain?

 Hip pain involves any pain in or around the hip joint.
-You may not feel pain from your hip directly over the hip area.
-You may feel it in your groin or pain in your thigh or knee.
-Hip pain may be caused by problems in the bones or cartilage of your hip, including:
+In fact, you may not feel pain from your hip directly over the hip area.
+Instead, you might feel it in your groin or pain in your thigh or knee.
+However, hip pain may be caused by problems in the bones or cartilage of your hip, such as:

-• Osteoarthritis – This condition occurs after bone cartilage is worn away or damaged and hip bones no longer move smoothly.
-This is very common among those over 50 years of age and causes pain in the groin area and the front side of the thighs.
-This is a chronic condition that causes pain and stiffness and is usually worse after activity.
+This condition occurs after bone cartilage is worn away or damaged and hip bones no longer move smoothly.
+Among those over 50 years of age this is common and causes pain in the groin area and the front side of the thighs.
+However, it is a chronic condition that causes pain and stiffness and is usually worse after activity.
 Due to friction, swelling, and stiffening, the hip joint may become deformed.
 In severe cases, a total hip replacement is a common treatment.

-• Certain inflammatory conditions such as rheumatoid arthritis or polymyalgia rheumatica – Early diagnosis is vital as some conditions are treatable and can prevent more serious complications.
+Such as, rheumatoid arthritis or polymyalgia rheumatica.
+Early diagnosis is vital.
+Considering some conditions are treatable and can prevent more serious complications.

 Anatomy of the Hip Joint

-The hip joint is one of the largest joints of the body and plays a critical locomotive role as the tight moves forward and backward.
-The hip joint also rotates when sitting and when changing directions while walking.
+The hip joint is one of the largest joints of the body.
+Actually, it plays a critical locomotive role as the tight moves forward and backward.
+This joint also rotates when sitting and changing directions while walking.

 The hip joint is where the ball of the femur joins the pelvis at a socket called the “acetabulum”.
-There is cartilage covering both the bone of the femur and the acetabulum in the hip joint.
+As a matter of fact, there is cartilage covering both the bone of the femur and the acetabulum in the hip joint.
 A joint lining tissue, called synovium, surrounds the hip joint.